 In Carpe Jugulum, the vampires try to get Acquired Poison Immunity to various vampire weaknesses by constant exposure to them, included a wide variety of holy symbols.
 Unfortunately, when their will breaks, they start seeing holy symbols everywhere.

-In Robert Jordan's Wheel of Time series one man's plan to seal away the Dark One ends up causing every man who uses magic go horribly insane and rot while still alive.
-This continues indefinitely into the future as well... until the Dragon Reborn, our protagonist, restores the magic to its' prior purity.
+In Robert Jordan's Wheel of Time series one man's plan to seal away the Dark One ends up causing every man who uses magic to go horribly insane and rot while still alive.
+This continues indefinitely into the future as well... until the Dragon Reborn, our protagonist, restores the magic to its prior purity.

 An even more extreme example in the same series happens before this, when all the trouble began when the greatest magic users in history discover a new and amazing source of power, without realizing that they are tapping into the Dark One's prison, thus unleashing Sealed Evilina Can and destroying civilization.

 In Alastair Reynolds's Revelation Space universe, while the origin of Greenfly is never explicitly revealed, it's strongly implied to have originated as some ancient race's (or distant future humans'... don't ask) terraforming device of sorts (as the artificial planetoids it transforms all planetary matter into are technically habitable).

 In the children's book Fish Out of Water by Helen Palmer and P.D.
 Eastman, a boy is instructed to feed his goldfish only a certain amount of food, and no more.
 But the goldfish still looks hungry, so he gives him a little more, and then the fish starts growing and growing....